|

 South Newcastle Junior Rugby League playing with Keith Smith, Dave

 Morley, John “Sniffles” Sneddon and Les Feighan.
+I started a Boilermaking apprenticeship, but all

 I wanted to do was be a Drummer, I spent my spare time listening